How to Choose Your First Job Teaching English in China

 There are, of course, exceptions to this rule.
-Certified foreign teachers, especially in math and science, who have taught in their native countries can find academically and professionally satisfying positions at joint-venture
+Certified foreign teachers, especially in math and science, who have taught in their native countries can find academically and professionally satisfying jobs at joint-venture

 international schools in Beijing, Shanghai, and Guangzhou.
-Real academicians with advanced degrees in English, literature, linguistics, and related fields will be highly competitive for university positions teaching more than just “oral
+Seriously credentialed academicians with advanced degrees in English, literature, linguistics, and related fields will be highly competitive for university positions teaching more than just “oral

 English” to master’s degree students in foreign language, e.g., literature, intensive reading, writing, etc.

 of either the educational system or the private English language school industry.
-Public schools and universities are simply meeting a highly contested and bitterly resented national requirement of the Ministry of Education that states all Chinese
+Public schools and universities are simply meeting a national requirement of the Ministry of Education that states all Chinese

-students of English must be exposed to a native English speaker and, in the latter case, the hiring of white faces with which to adorn the classrooms is considered a necessary and very costly business expense.
-You won’t find one foreign
+students of English must be exposed to a native English speaker and, in the latter case, the hiring of native speakers with which to occupy classrooms is considered a necessary and very costly business expense.
+You won’t find many foreign

-language department head in China who truly believes that the presence of the foreign teacher is anything but superfluous (at best) and, similarly, you won’t find one Chinese owner of a private English language school who wouldn’t
+language department heads in China who truly believe that the presence of the foreign teacher is anything but superfluous (at best).
+You also won’t find one Chinese owner of a private English language school who wouldn’t

 So, what does all of this mean to you as a prospective foreign teacher?
 What it means is that there are only three broad categories of foreigners who should even be thinking about teaching English in China.

-of appropriate foreign teachers in China are those who have deliberately sought to make a career of teaching English as a foreign language (TEFL): This type of teacher usually holds an advanced degree in education or TEFL and will eventually
+of appropriate foreign teachers in China are those who have deliberately sought to make a career of teaching English as a foreign language (TEFL).
+Such teachers usually hold an advanced degree in education or TEFL and will eventually

-should abandon the idea of teaching oral English in China altogether and should apply to Project 211 universities with International Schools in China where they will be able
+should abandon the idea of teaching oral English in China altogether.
+Instead such teachers should apply to universities with International Schools in China where they will be able

 to teach in their own fields (and where they will be appreciated for doing so as well).